dominiksalvet/gitpack/readme.md

 * Any programming language may be used
 * Runs on Linux, macOS, and other Unixes
 * Runs on Windows (after [some setup](#dependencies))
+* Easy and flexible repository adaptation

+GitPack shines when installing the following:

+* Scripts with no/few dependencies
+* Binaries directly present in the repository
+* Simple compiled programs
+* Other repository content (e.g., themes)

 ## Useful Resources